johnbumgarner/synonyms_discovery_aggregation/README.md

 </p>

 <p align="justify">
-  <i>For instance. considering this text:</i>
+For instance. considering this text:

-"My mom always likes to receive mums on Mother's day."
+<i>"My mom always likes to receive mums on Mother's day."</i>

+A human reading this text would instantly know that "mom" and "mother" are related and "mums" is referring to flowers.
+A computer would have some difficulty in determining the similarities or non-similarities between words in this sentence.
 </p>